B2B Web Design: 4 Stellar Software Website Examples

-The search engines are getting wise to the ways in which humans want to interact with the websites they visit, and as such, page load times are increasingly becoming a factor in your website’s SEO rankings.
+The search engines are getting wise to how humans want to interact with the websites they visit, and as such, page load times are increasingly becoming a factor in your website’s SEO rankings.

 “But it’s just bad service!”
 You cry in vain.

 According to industry data, close to half of people surveyed expect a website to load within 2 seconds and will abandon a site after a whopping 3 seconds if a page takes too long to load.